centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### How to interpret the report

-On the first page, the report displays a graph of the hosts and services availability for hostgroups, exception-events distribution, evolution of the number of resources, and a cross table detailing the statistics for all the previous information.
+On the first page, the report displays a graph of the host and service availability for hostgroups, exception-events distribution, evolution of the number of resources, and a cross table detailing the statistics for all the previous information.

-On the following pages, evolution of the unavailability and exception events is detailed for each host group, sorted by host categories and services categories.
+On the following pages, evolution of the unavailability and exception events is detailed for each host group, sorted by host categories and service categories.

-Finally, hosts and services statistics are displayed with the top-most unavailability and exception events.
+Finally, host and service statistics are displayed with the top-most unavailability and exception events.

 #### First page